Papa Kamaʻilio (Conversational Classes)

 Niu Haohao refers to the soft milky consistency of maturing coconuts, sometimes referred to as “spoon-meat” coconut.
 Conversational skills will be taught at this intermediate level.

-Eia ʻo Kumu Pila Wilson me Kumu Nāʻilima me nā haumāna o ka Papa Kamaʻilio Hāʻulelau 2014.
+a me nā haumāna o ka Papa Kamaʻilio Hāʻulelau 2014.

-Our current intermediate papa kamaʻilio (conversational skills class) is offered three times a year with Kumu Nāʻilima.
-This video-conference class is for anyone who wants to strengthen their speaking skills in a safe and nurturing online setting.
-All video-conference classes are recorded live and are then archived online for easy access and review by all participants.
+Since 2012, our papa kamaʻilio (conversational class) has consistently been held three times a year with Kumu Nāʻilima Gaison.
+This video-conference class via Zoom is for anyone who wants to strengthen their speaking skills in a safe and nurturing environment.
+All video-conference classes are recorded live and are then archived on Niuolahiki for easy access and review by participants.

-Past and present haumāna in our online kamaʻilio classes, who hail from as far away as Kelemānia (Germany), Lākana (London), Konetikuta (Connecticut), Nūioka (New York), Keokia (Georgia), Kaleponi ʻĀkau (Northern California), Wakinekona (Washington state) to Kunia on Oʻahu, are now putting the grammatical concepts that they have learned over the years into practice and are having fun along the way.
+Past and present haumāna in our online kamaʻilio classes, who hail from as far away as Kelemānia (Germany), Lādana (London), Konetikuta (Connecticut), Nūioka (New York), Keokia (Georgia), Kaleponi ʻĀkau (Northern California), Wakinekona (Washington state) to Molokaʻi, Kunia and Kāneʻohe on Oʻahu, are now putting the grammatical concepts that they have learned over the years into practice and are having fun while doing so.

-An introductory papa kamaʻilio is also available for anyone who has attained a basic level of proficiency and who would like to practice their speaking skills in a safe and nurturing online setting.
-This class is great for anyone who has taught themselves Hawaiian via books, tape cassettes, DVDs, videos or via other basic online language classes.
-This class is also great for former adult night school, community college, university students who want to review or pick up where they left off and strengthen their speaking skills.
-This class will also be offered three times a year.
-A minimum of at least three (3) semesters with a B grade or higher at the introductory level is required prior to moving on to the intermediate level class.
+This class is also great for anyone who has taught themselves Hawaiian via books, tape cassettes, DVDs, YouTube videos, the Kīpaepae or Duolingo apps or via other basic online language classes.
+This class is also great for former adult night school, community college, university students who want to review and strengthen their speaking skills.

 No financial aid or grants are available for these non-credit, self-enrichment kamaʻilio classes, but payment plans may be considered on a case-by-case basis so that more people can take part in this wonderful opportunity to focus on strengthening their speaking skills helping to support ʻAha Pūnana Leo's vision of E ola ka ʻōlelo Hawaiʻi–The Hawaiian language shall live.